lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

 Note that there is a clear indication of two distinct populations.
 The majority of the objects have low eccentricity, and are reasonably close past Neptune.
-In addition, there is a separate population of high-eccentricity objects, and those are most likely comets.
+In addition, there is a separate population of high-eccentricity objects, and those are comets.

 1.10.
 Plot the distribution of diameters of the Trans-Neptunian Objects derived from their absolute H magnitudes.